-When registering for a first aid certification course candidates usually have the option of selecting what level of CPR training they can have partnered with the course.
+When registering for a first aid certification course candidates usually have the option of selecting what CPR Level’s training they can have partnered with the course.
 Course fees will likely increase as candidates select a higher level of CPR training.
 This page describes what is included in the four different CPR levels and what courses offer them.
 All of our St Mark James Training providers provide CPR training and can be found here.

 Available St Mark James CPR Level’s